Are you looking for a public health graduate program that combines a theoretical and a hands-on approach?

 MPH Core Courses

-MPH students in all specializations are required to complete the following common core courses, comprising 24 credits of the MPH degree.
+MPH students in all specializations are required to complete the following common core courses, comprising 24 credits of the MPH degree, 15 of which are required in the first two terms of the degree program.
 (Core Course Descriptions PDF)

 SPH 530 This is Public Health (*3)